suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 * The author treats the distribution system as the initial recipient.
 Then, the distribution system decrypts and re-encrypts the payload for consumption by the device (or the devices).
-Delegating the task of re-encrypting the payload to the distribution system offers flexiblity when the number of devices that need to receive encrypted payloads changes dynamically or when updates to KEKs or recipient public keys are necessary.
+Delegating the task of re-encrypting the payload to the distribution system offers flexibility when the number of devices that need to receive encrypted payloads changes dynamically or when updates to KEKs or recipient public keys are necessary.
 As a downside, the author needs to trust the distribution system with performing the